jfredett-archive/exegesis/NOTES.md

 Would be nice to model these guys as actors, especially so that we and make use of that nice async stuff for a little map-reduce-y action.
 Celluloid?
 (DCell? :])

+# #visit

+This is an interface which would take some kind of Visitor class, which defines up to `n` methods (on for each model type).
+This method would iterate over all of it's contents (directories/files/whatever) and apply to each the appropriate method from the visitor, with the instance as an argument.
+The visitor can potentially recursively call #visit on directories, which should also support this interface

 # Features